How do these bins work?

 Do bokashi bins smell?
 No, they don’t smell at all.
-If anything, just a slight smell slightly acidic.
-Bokashi bins are a unique system; we put raw fish, meat fat, cheese and no odour.
+If anything, just has a slight smell, slightly acidic.
+Bokashi bins are unique

 Do worms like bokashi?
 In my experience using Bokashi Bins & Bokashi bran, worms love the waste they produce.
 If you have a wormery, add it in small amounts at the start.

-Can I use bokashi in compost tumbler?
-Yes, you can add Bokashi waste to your tumbler bins but make sure you have lost of brown carbon as composting is all about getting the balance.
+Can I use bokashi in the compost tumbler?
+Yes, you can add Bokashi waste to your tumbler bins but make sure you have lots of brown carbon, as composting is all about getting the balance.